near/docs/docs/tools/near-indexer.md

   - 16GB RAM
   - 100GB SSD _(HDD will **not** work)_

-All the code written in this tutorial can be found [here](https://github.com/near-examples/indexer-tutorials/tree/master/example-indexer)

 ### Creating your project

 To create a new project with Rust, you will start by creating a new binary by running the following command in your terminal: